 Gladbach beats Dortmund with late goal and VAR controversy

-Borussia Mönchengladbach defeated Borussia Dortmund 1-0 in matchday 32 of the Bundesliga, with a decisive goal in the 88th minute.
-The goal, scored by the local striker, was validated after a VAR review that lasted over two minutes.
+Borussia Mönchengladbach beat Borussia Dortmund 1-0 in matchday 32 of the Bundesliga, with a decisive goal in the 88th minute.
+The goal, scored by the local striker, was validated after a VAR review that lasted more than two minutes.
 The result, which had no impact on the title race since Bayer Leverkusen is champion, was influenced by rotations in the visiting lineup.

 Description: Gladbach celebration after the 88th-minute goal, with the referee reviewing VAR on the pitch and Dortmund players protesting.